mlsmithjr/transcoder/README.md

 Python wrapper for ffmpeg for batch, concurrent, or clustered transcoding

 This script is intended to help automate transcoding for people running a media server or encoding lots of video.
+It is more than a wrapper - it is a workflow and job manager.

+There are 2 modes: local and clustered.
+Local mode is the most common usage and is for running this script on the same machine where it is installed.
+Cluster mode turns pytranscoder into a remote encoding manager.
+In this mode it does no transcoding on the local machine but instead delegates and manages encode jobs running on other hosts.
+This requires more advanced configuration and is documented separately in [Cluster.md](https://github.com/mlsmithjr/transcoder/blob/master/Cluster.md)

+The remainder of this document focuses on using pytranscoder in local mode.

 #### Features:
 * Sequential or concurrent transcoding.